PROBLEM GAMBLING PROVIDERS

 Supervision – Pilot Program Begins October 2022

-MNAPG is contracting with a Board Approved Clinical Counselor (BACC) to provide voluntary case management supervision as a pilot program.
-MNAPG cannot require participation but it’s our hope that any counselor seeing clients with gambling disorder or treating family members would participate in a monthly call.
+MNAPG is contracting with a Board Approved Clinical Counselor (BACC) to provide voluntary case management supervision.
+MNAPG cannot require participation but it’s our hope that any problem gambling state approved counselor seeing clients with gambling disorder or treating family members would participate in a monthly call.
 The calls include presentations of several cases and provide an opportunity for counselors to learn from one another and to identify areas of need.

 In 2019, the Oregon Health Authority commissioned an international survey of the major thought leaders, researchers and clinicians in the problem gambling field gathering best practices in five distinct areas of gambling treatment.
 The survey results were compiled and resulted in the creation of the latest guide to core competencies for a problem gambling treatment program.
 GUIDE TO CORE COMPETENCIES FOR TREATING PROBLEM GAMBLING, Oregon Health Authority, 2019.